 1. PROTECTING OUR GREEN SPACES AND FIGHTING OVERDEVELOPMENT

 For many years, I’ve campaigned to protect our suburban environment.
-I’m opposing plans for high density blocks of flats in Victoria Quarter in New Barnet.
-My petition to protect the fields at Whalebones attracted over a thousand signatures.
+I’m opposing plans for high density blocks of flats in Victoria Quarter in New Barnet and fighting against other inappropriate development in my constituency.
 During my time as Environment Secretary, I had put forward ground-breaking legislation to protect biodiversity and the natural environment and to promote nature recovery.

 I am fighting strongly against the Mayor of London’s plans to build high rise intensive developments over tube station car parks in High Barnet and Cockfosters.
 I oppose the Mayor’s proposal to allow more developments on back gardens; and I will be working with Barnet Council to ensure Barnet’s new Local Plan protects our green belt and green spaces.

 I’m backing new homes on brownfield regeneration sites and helped secure £320m from Government for infrastructure to support 7000 new homes in the south of the borough.